carstingaxion/cbach-wp-gridster/README.md

 * Adjust the naming convention for used templates by filtering `gridster_locate_templates_from`
 * Add custom CSS classes to each Gridster widget individually from a multiple select field enhanced by [chosen.js](http://harvesthq.github.com/chosen/), using the `gridster_choose_from_custom_css_classes_for_widgets` filter.
   The return of your applied function should be an array() like this `array( 'alignleft' => __('Align text from left'), 'alignright' => __('Align text from right')`, where the array_keys are the CSS classes to apply and the values are the readable text for you or your editors.
+* Change the capability, which allows users to overwrite the default settings for each gridster individually by filtering `gridster_overwrite_post_options_with_cap`.
+By default "edit_theme_options" is used.

 Have a look inside the plugin file to see, what variables you are able to use within your filter hooks.